-The nanoGateway Mobility Program will select 10 participants to develop their project idea from 1 up to 8 weeks at INL facilities, under the supervision of INL Staff Researcher.
+The nanoGateway Mobility Program will select 10 Researchers and/or Students to develop their project idea from 1 up to 8 weeks at INL facilities, under the supervision of INL Staff Researcher.

 Who is it for?

 Visiting scientists, students, engineers, developers, entrepreneurs or nanotechnology enthusiasts from the POCTEP provinces of the Spain-Portugal transboundary regions (Algarve, Alentejo, Center, North – Andalucia, Castilla y León, Extremadura, Galicia).